-The Board of Directors has adopted written position descriptions for its Chairman, Chairman of each Board committee, the Lead Director and CEO.
+The Board of Directors has adopted written position descriptions for its Chair, Chair of each Board committee and CEO.
 All position descriptions are reviewed on an annual basis and revised at that time, if deemed necessary by the Board.

 Orientation and Continuing Education